Can we predict anything about the future?

 The Global inventory list

 A reality check can tell us something about the future.
-A well-known media guru of the last century said that only by understanding the present there is possible to say something about the future.
-The world is moving so fast, if stopping for a second we suddenly feel uncomfortable.
-Nevertheless, only when taking things easy and take a break one have the possibility to perceive the world free of the clutter and not chaotic, confused, restless or out of control.
-The world is a chaotic state; we try so hard control the uncontrollable.
-Soon we lack behind and many people enter a state pretending “knowing what is going on.”
+A well-known media guru of the last century said that only by understanding the present, there is possible to say something about the future.
+The world is moving fast, stopping for a second, suddenly the situation uncomfortable.
+Nevertheless, only when taking things easy and break a possibility to perceive the world free of the clutter.
+Not, confused, restless or out of control.
+The world seems chaotic; information overload makes it difficult to pick or choose alternatives.
+Impossible control the uncontrollable.
+A sudden feel of missing out, lack behind makes people uncertain; nevertheless, pretend business as usual.

 Chaos easily creates fear and uncertainty

-We start clinching to a more comfortable lifestyle and only a few years back we loved sleeping in tents at festivals or camping while cooking food on a primus.
-When older is unthinkable sleeping in a tend so we book a nice and comfortable room in a better hotel. the endlessness of choices of entertainment, food variations, drinks and generally information overload combined with a high-speed society makes the world feel chaotic for most people.
+The clinch to a comfortable lifestyle, when younger loved sleeping in tents at festivals or camping while cooking food on a primus.
+When older is unthinkable sleeping in a, tend so we book a beautiful and comfortable room in a better hotel.
+The endlessness of choices of entertainment, food variations, drinks and generally information overload combined with a high-speed society makes the world feel chaotic for most people.

 - Global warming